 This method can be accomplished through different tools: reading and researching, taking courses, among others, outside of work hours.
-Contrary to other methods the subject of self-study does not necessarily always need to be relatable to organisational needs rather than new skills that employees believe will improve their productivity and performance at work.
-While most of the time self-study happens after work and time spent is usually not compensated, to engage employees, the employer can, for example, purchase access to online courses or specific programmes for their employees as well as prepare and a physical or online library with learning resources available for employees.
+Contrary to other methods the subject of self- study does not necessarily always need to be relatable to organisational needs rather than new skills that employees believe will improve their productivity and performance at work.
+While most of the time self-study happens after work and time spent is usually not compensated, to engage employees, the employees as well as prepare and a physical or online library with learning resources available for employees.
 Employees should also be encouraged to update the library with the resources they find interesting and relevant.